mohamed-arradi/AirpodsBattery-Monitor-For-Mac/README.md

 ### IMPORTANT INFORMATION ###

-**Monterey Support has been added ONLY for Airpods Pro and Airpods Classic (Airpods Max is currently in working in progress state).**
+**Monterey Support has been added ONLY for Airpods Pro and Airpods Classic (Airpods Max Battery Value is currently not possible to get unfortunately.
+A workaround is currently in research).**
 - Transparency Mode has been disactivated for Monterey users util this feature can be fixed

 ### Status Bar on Mac OS (OSX 11+) ###